-Proportionate share - The primary government is entirely responsible for the Closed Tennessee OPEB Plan liability associated with the Tennessee Housing Development Agency's employees.
-The primary government's proportion and proportionate share of the total OPEB liability associated with the Tennessee Housing Development Agency retirees participating in the TNP are 100% and \$311 thousand, respectively.
-The Tennessee Housing Development Agency's proportion of the collective total OPEB was based on a projection of the long-term share of contributions to the OPEB plan relative to the projected share of contributions of all participating employers, actuarially determined.
-There has been no change in the Tennessee Housing Development Agency's proportion since the prior measurement date.
-The collective total OPEB liability was determined by an actuarial valuation with a valuation date of June 30, 2018, and a measurement date of June 30, 2018.
+Proportionate share - The primary government is entirely responsible for the Closed TN OPEB Plan liability associated with the Tennessee Housing Development Agency's employees.
+The primary government's proportion and proportionate share of the total OPEB liability associated with the Tennessee Housing Development Agency was \$436 thousand.
+At the June 30, 2020, measurement date, the proportion of the collective total OPEB liability associated with the Tennessee Housing Development Agency was 0.2114%.
+This represents a change of 0.0141% from the prior proportion of 0.1973%.
+The proportion of the collective total OPEB liability associated with the Tennessee Housing Development Agency was based on a projection of the long-term share of contributions to the OPEB plan relative to the projected share of contributions of all participating employers, actuarially determined.
+The collective total OPEB liability was determined by an actuarial valuation with a valuation date of June 30, 2020, and a measurement date of June 30, 2020.

-Actuarial assumptions - The total OPEB liability in the June 30, 2018, actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial assumptions - The total OPEB liability in the June 30, 2020, actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified: